Due to the pervasive nature of vacuum in the ITER machine, there are very few systems that will not have an important vacuum interface.

-With a volume of 1,400 m³ and 8,500 m³ respectively, the ITER vacuum vessel and cryostat range amongst the largest vacuum systems
+With a volume of 1,400 m³ and 8,500 m³ respectively, the ITER vacuum vessel and cryostat range among the largest vacuum systems

 ever built.
-Sophisticated techniques will be necessary for the monitoring and maintenance of these systems: once in operation, there will no longer be access to the machine.
+Sophisticated technologies will be necessary for the monitoring and maintenance of these systems: during operation, access to the machine will no longer be possible.

 Vacuum pumping is required prior to starting the fusion reaction to eliminate all sources of organic molecules that would otherwise be broken up in the hot plasma.
 Vacuum pumping is also required to create low density—about one million times lower than the density of air.